Nicolas Felizola

 Nicolas Felizola is a Venezuelan photographer, actor, singer, and fashion designer.
 He began his career as a fashion photographer.
 Felizola worked as a photographer for fashion designers such as Alexander McQueen and the House of Givenchy.
 As an international Fashion Designer Felizola has been awarded and recognized multiple times, such as the "Certificate of Special Congressional Recognition (2012) by members of congress of the United States of America, "Personality of The Year Award" (2012) by Opi at the Unesco, Paris, France, "Best Designer of Miami Fashion Week," and Miami Fashion Icon award presented by Tiffany & Co. for his Prive evening gown and Uomo collections; the "Zanetti Murano Award" in Italy; the "Universal Excellence Award."
 Recipient of the city of Miami key 2018 and most recently honored with his official day on May 9, 2018, by City of Doral, Florida.
-Among other important careers recognitions.
+Among other important career's recognitions.
 Felizola was featured in Forbes as "America's Young Fashion Designer," recognized among ten Hispanic Designers that are influential in the United States, such as Carolina Herrera and Oscar de la Renta.